 Office of Academic Accessibility

-The Office of Academic Accessibility (OAA) provides academic accommodations for students with appropriate documentation that substantiates a disability as related to the necessary academic accommodations Academic accommodations are easily accessible but are not provided automatically; each semester the student must meet with Academic Accessibility Services to begin using necessary accommodations.
+The Office of Academic Accessibility (OAA) provides academic accommodations for students with appropriate documentation.
+The documentation must substantiate a disability and provide compelling information that links the disability and the requested academic accommodations.
+Access to academic accommodations are not provided automatically; each semester the student must meet with the director of OAA to initiate the requested accommodations and, when appropriate, must engage in an interactive process throughout the semester.
+The OAA procedures manual provided below will supply the necessary details for accessing accommodations.
 You should also contact the director with any questions.

 Students seeking academic accommodations are encouraged to meet with Ms. N. Beach, the director of Office Academic Accessibility (OAA) for assistance with issues that arise at any time during the year.
 Additionally, students are encouraged to meet with the director regularly for individual academic strategies and success instruction.